AntonErikssonCode/vibify/README.md

 Clone the repository.

 If you want to use the Spotify functionality you need to [Create a Spotify App ](https://developer.spotify.com/dashboard/login) to get access to you client and secret key.
-Create a .env file in the root folder with the following variables:
+Create a .env file in the server folder with the following variables:

 ```sh
 CLIENT_KEY = <"YOUR CLIENT KEY">